 Conclusion: High levels of phosphates may have a similar effect in humans.
 Phosphate imbalances in the body may influence the aging process.

 Why Phosphoric Acid

-Phosphoric acid creates an acidic environment, so carbon dioxide can be better absorbed.
-When this occurs, pressure is reduced and the soda can be bottled.
-However, phosphoric acid is sour, so sugar is added to reduce the acid’s tart taste.
+Phosphoric acid provides a tangy taste and creates an acidic environment to prevent mold and bacteria from multiplying in the sugary solution.
 One can of soda contains over 9 teaspoons of added sugar whereby 9 teaspoons is the daily limit of sugar for a man and 6 teaspoons is the limit for a woman.